kynikos/langmark/README.md

-Langmark - A hypertext markup language with a simple, powerful and extensible parser.
+Langmark is a powerful lightweight markup language with a simple and extensible parser.

 Langmark is distributed under the terms of the